opensearch-project/documentation-website/_search-plugins/sql/sql/jdbc.md

 ## Connecting to Tableau

-To connect to Tableau, follow detailed instructions in the [GitHub repository](https://github.com/opensearch-project/sql/blob/main/bi-connectors/TableauConnector/README.md).
+To connect to Tableau, follow the detailed instructions in the [GitHub repository](https://github.com/opensearch-project/sql/blob/main/bi-connectors/TableauConnector/README.md).